-In light of these worrying statistics, and in view of the fact that in Ottawa there is only a single air quality monitoring station downtown, over 2020 and 2021 Ecology Ottawa has run a community-led air quality monitoring program across the city with over 100 volunteers involved each year.
+In light of these worrying statistics, and in view of the fact that in Ottawa there is only a single air quality monitoring station downtown, over 2020 and 2021 Ecology Ottawa ran a community-led air quality monitoring program across the city with over 100 volunteers involved each year.

 Breathe Easy 2020

-See the interactive map with the data points from last year’s campaign below.
+See the interactive map with the data points from the 2020 campaign below.

 Tackling inequality and protecting the vulnerable - Breathe Easy 2021

-This year we are monitoring even more locations across the city over July, August and September.
+In 2021, we monitored even more locations across the city over July, August and September.
 Once the data is analysed, we will be adding the data to the interactive map to allow us to track changes from last year and launching a report detailing the results for both residents and policy makers.

-Our campaign this year has an increased equity lens, and another layer on our interactive map will include neighbourhood level data looking at population density, affluence and racialized communities.
+Our 2021 campaign had an increased equity lens, and another layer on our interactive map will include neighbourhood level data looking at population density, affluence and racialized communities.
 We want to see if there are links between neighbourhood demographics and air quality.

-We are also focusing on the most vulnerable sectors of the population, including children in schools and seniors in care homes.
-Driven by studies on air quality specifically in school zones: https://ontarioactiveschooltravel.ca/join-our-dirty-drop-off-webinar/ (presented by Dr. Matthew Adams at the U of Toronto (Mississauga)) a number of our sites are located outside of schools so that we can assess the effect of diesel buses as well as other vehicle emissions where children are being dropped off in the morning.
+We also focused on the most vulnerable sectors of the population, including children in schools and seniors in care homes.
+Driven by studies on air quality specifically in school zones: https://ontarioactiveschooltravel.ca/join-our-dirty-drop-off-webinar/ (presented by Dr. Matthew Adams at the U of Toronto (Mississauga)) a number of our sites were located outside of schools so that we could assess the effect of diesel buses as well as other vehicle emissions where children are being dropped off in the morning.
 The results of such studies are particularly notable in relation to the location of kindergartens, which are often right beside bus drop-off locations and of course involve highly vulnerable individuals on account of their small size.

 This project was made possible with the help of the Trottier Foundation and wouldn't have been possible without our team of fantastic volunteers!